leechristie/advent-of-code-2024/README.md

 ## Solution Timing

 Below I timed the runtime of my solutions on my input files.
-Differences in timing between languages depend on my level of familiariy with the language, the efficiency of that language itself, and the different method or algorithm I happened to choose when solving that puzzle in that language, and how long I actually spend trying ton make it fast.
+Differences in timing between languages depend on my level of familiariy with the language, the efficiency of that language itself, and the different method or algorithm I happened to choose when solving that puzzle in that language, and how long I actually spend trying to make it fast.
 All timing done on Apple M4 Pro.

 |                                                                   | [![C](aoc24c/c.png)](/aoc24c/)<br>[C](/aoc24c/) | [![C](aoc24cpp/cpp.png)](/aoc24cpp/)<br>[C++](/aoc24cpp/) | [![Python](aoc24py/py.png)](/aoc24py/)<br>[Python](/aoc24py/) |
 |:------------------------------------------------------------------|:-----------------------------------------------:|:---------------------------------------------------------:|:-------------------------------------------------------------:|